gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Here."
 Her mother opened the little dayglass lamp on Noxy's dresser.
 A dull gleam spilled out.
 "Is that good enough?
 I could get the one from my room."

-"That's fine, *amma*," Noxy said.
-She must have forgotten to set it out to recharge that morning, she realized.
-She'd have to remember to do that in the morning.
-She mumbled something incoherent as her mother kissed her forehead and closed her eyes.
+"That's fine, *amma*," Noxy said. *I must have forgotten to set it out to recharge this morning,* she thought muzzily.  *I'll have to remember to do that in the morning.* She mumbled something incoherent as her mother kissed her forehead and closed her eyes.
 A few heartbeats later, she was snoring softly.
-A few heartbeats after that, her worried mother closed her door and made her way quietly back downstairs.
+A few heartbeats after that, her mother closed her door and made her way quietly downstairs to sit with a cold cup of tea and worry.

+*Far away, a small packet of letters wrapped in wax paper continued its journey south.
+An otter stood on her hind legs for a moment to watch it pass, wondering in her curious otter mind if it was food or maybe something she could play with until the crack of a twig under the foot of something large enough that it might eat otters sent her scurrying back into the log where she nested.
+The packet floated on.*

+Greensday dawned bright and clear.
+Only the keenest of eyes could have seen the faint gray line of a passing school of stratocumulus clouds far to the north, but Noxy's eyes felt anything but keen.
+They felt like dirty dishrags, she decided grumpily, staring into her oatmeal.
+And her mouth tasted like the bottom of a pond.

+Indy was already gone.
+"I'm just going to check on everything," she had said after shaking Noxy gently until her daughter grunted at her to stop being so mean.
+"Come find me when you're awake."

+Once Noxy started eating, she realized she was ravenous.
+She shovelled the whole bowl of oatmeal into her mouth, then ate the last of the rice from two nights earlier without bothering to heat it up.
+After scrubbing her face with a damp cloth and re-fixing a couple of braids that were starting to come loose, she remembered that her lamp needed recharging and went back upstairs to set it on her windowsill.
+On her way out, she picked her favorite scarf up off the floor and wrapped it around her neck as she went downstairs and banged the door behind her.

+She could feel the tension as she walked down the narrow street to the square.
+People sat in twos and threes outside their houses, just like they did every morning that was warm enough to allow it, but today they spoke in lowered voices.
+The men's knitting sat forgotten in their laps.
+The women wound spiderwebs onto spool with an urgency that hadn't been there the day before.
+She said hello to a few, and they all said hello back, but no one smiled.

+Wings flapped overhead.
+A heartbeat later, a dark shape settled on a trellis festooned with blackberry brambles, newly-green after the gray-brown of winter.
+Scholar Lhawang's arrowhawk tilted its head to regard her with one bright unblinking eye.

+"Um, hi," Noxy said weakly.
+"Can I help you?"

+The arrowhawk shuffled a couple of steps, its claws digging deep into the old cedar spars of the trellis.
+Without warning it snapped its wings open and took flight.

+"I guess not," Noxy muttered.
+She wondered if the arrowhawk had met Kulbinder yet, or the condors that nested in the cloudpen, or the troll who had spoken to her last night.
+She stopped short at the thought, suddenly remembering her dream, and swallowed drily.